-What we can say is that having spent the last two weeks planning for a September return for our students, we have spoken to many schools who are all doing the same thing.
+What we can say is that having spent the past few months planning for a September return for our students, we have spoken to many schools who are all doing the same thing.
 We seem very united in our positive attitude to making it happen and to keeping international students as safe as possible when they do come back.
 Through the many conversations we have been having with schools and overseas parents, we have gleaned what is concerning parents the most and how we, as guardians, can help.

 Our focus now as guardians has to be helping schools to facilitate a safe return for students this Autumn.
 In cooperation with our partner schools, agents and parents we have formulated our 6 point enhanced service plan for a safe return of students in September.

 We are planning for safe transportation with our drivers for September and have created a policy for hygiene and safety that any driver transporting a Bright World student will adhere to.
 Please contact us if you would like to view a copy of our Driver Policy and Charter.

 We understand from talking to schools that most will be organising their own quarantine facilities and will be allowing pupils to arrive 14 days early in August.
 For those schools, we will be able to assist with transport straight to school for you.

 Bright World is also planning contingency for quarantine in comfortable and high quality residential centres for those students at schools who are not providing quarantine, or for those who miss the 14 days prior to school commencement due to a delayed arrival.